Garrett Cooper Player Props: Marlins vs. Cardinals

-Garrett Cooper -- with a slugging percentage of .538 in his past 10 games, including two home runs -- will be in action for the Miami Marlins against the St. Louis Cardinals, with Miles Mikolas on the mound, on July 17 at 7:45 PM ET.
+The Miami Marlins, including Garrett Cooper (.395 on-base percentage in past 10 games, 92 points above season-long percentage), take on starting pitcher Jordan Montgomery and the St. Louis Cardinals at Busch Stadium, Tuesday at 7:45 PM ET.

-He strung together two hits (going 2-for-4 with a double) in his last game against the Orioles.
+He strung together two hits (going 2-for-5 with an RBI) in his most recent appearance against the Cardinals.

 Garrett Cooper Game Info & Props vs. the Cardinals